LuCEresearchlab/expression-tutor-accessibility-tool/Converter/readme.md

 ```
 load [filename.tree / filename.json / filename.txt / ""]
 ```
-The command load loads an existing file of type .json (from the expression tutor), .tree (last state of a tree diagram) or .txt (a file to parse with the nearley parser) into the program.
+The command load loads an existing file of type .json (from the expression tutor), .tree (last state of a tree diagram) or .txt (a file to parse with the nearley.js parser) into the program.
 If the command load is called without a filename, it creates a new empty tree diagram.

 ```
 debugger